Perfect paddling conditions at Middle Caicos.

 Locations

-The calm waters off of Horsestable Beach and the Bay Cays.
+The calm waters off of Horsestable Beach and the Bay cays.

-The beautiful Bottle Creek is the most popular paddle sports spot on the two islands, mainly due to ease of access.
-Here, a shallow wide lagoon separates North Caicos from the nature sanctuary of East Bay Islands National Park.
 Because of the openness of Bottle Creek, surface conditions can get quite choppy and windy.
-If you make the journey across Bottle Creek to the northern coasts of the cays (about 3-4 miles, 5-6.5 km), expect secluded beaches, excellent beachcombing, and abundant birdlife on the uninhabited Bay Cay and East Bay Cay.
+If you make the journey across Bottle Creek to the northern coasts of the cays (about 3–4 miles, or 5–6.5 kilometers), expect secluded beaches, excellent beachcombing, and abundant birdlife on the uninhabited Bay Cay and East Bay Cay.

 Although remote, Lorimers Creek offers some great areas for exploring.
-There are two feasible launching spots, Lorimers Landing in the tiny village of Lorimers, and Cedar Point at the end of Wild Cow Run.
+There are two feasible launching spots: Lorimers Landing in the tiny village of Lorimers and Cedar Point at the end of Wild Cow Run.
 Possible destinations include the scenic islands of Joe Grant Cay and Dickish Cay.

 Important Guidelines

 Be aware of currents.
 There are countless channels and bottlenecks between the cays and small mangrove islands around North and Middle Caicos.
 During the natural rise and fall of the tides, there can be significant water movement in these areas.
-Although these currents really don’t pose much of an actual danger, you can avoid unnecessary fatigue by paying attention to your surroundings.
+Although these currents don’t pose much of an actual danger, you can avoid unnecessary fatigue by paying attention to your surroundings.